mlab817/faqs/src/national-convergence-initiative/what-is-the-nci-srd-and-how-is-it-different-from-other-convergence-projectsprograms-or-initiatives-o.md

 ---
  title: What is the NCI-SRD and how is it different from other convergence projects/programs or initiatives of government?

-tags: ["ncisrd","different","convergence","projectsprograms","initiatives","government"]

  ---

-### National Convergence Initiative
+## National Convergence Initiative

-## What is the NCI-SRD and how is it different from other convergence projects/programs or initiatives of government?
+# What is the NCI-SRD and how is it different from other convergence projects/programs or initiatives of government?

  - The NCI-SRD is a government strategy of the DA-DAR-DENR-DILG as the four main rural development agencies operating under its Joint Administrative Order No. 01, series of 2020.